-The funds received from processing credit and debit cards at your business are first deposited into your merchant account then later funded to your business bank account, usually on a daily or weekly basis.
+The funds received from processing credit and debit cards at your business are first deposited into your merchant account and then fed to your business bank account, usually on a daily or weekly basis.

-For example, with some providers like Square, business owners don't have an individual merchant ID (MID), but instead share one master merchant account that belongs to their payment processor.
+For example, with some providers like Square, business owners don't have an individual merchant ID (MID) but instead share one master merchant account that belongs to their payment processor.

-Whether you want to sign up with a merchant service provider that offers a designated merchant account to your business, or with a provider like Square, will depend on your business needs and personal preferences.
+Whether you want to sign up with a merchant service provider that offers a designated merchant account to your business or with a provider like Square will depend on your business needs and personal preferences.

 How Difficult is it to Open a Merchant Account?

-With all that being said, there are rare providers who encompass all the advantages that a modern provider like Square can offer (like no contracts or hidden fees, fast and easy signup process, and a comprehensive technology solution), as well as the advantages that some of the more traditional, established providers can offer (significantly lower rates, great customer service, comprehensive merchant services solution, and your own merchant account.
+With all that being said, there are rare providers who encompass all the advantages that a modern provider like Square can offer (like no contracts or hidden fees, fast and easy signup process, and a comprehensive technology solution), as well as the advantages that some of the more traditional, established providers can offer.
+That includes lower rates, great customer service, comprehensive merchant services solution, and your own merchant account.

 Why Do Merchant Accounts Need to Be Approved?

 Similar to loan approvals, processors will look at a number of factors before approving your merchant account to ensure nothing fishy is going on to mitigate any potential risk.
-These factors might include:

 - The industry your business is in.

 - The delay between when a customer pays and when they receive their products.